A pair-based approximation for simplicial contagion: Results

 We conclude this section by illustrating in Fig.~\ref{fig:fig3}(b)-(c) the time evolution of $\rho(t)$ obtained from stochastic simulations on the RSC and from the individual-based and the pair-based approximations for two settings of $(\lambda, \lambda_\Delta)$, namely $(\lambda, \lambda_\Delta) = (0.3,3.5)$ and $(\lambda, \lambda_\Delta) = (0.95,3)$.
 These values correspond to the points of the phase diagram in Fig.~\ref{fig:fig3}(a) marked with a star and a diamond, respectively.
 In both cases, the individual-based approximation predicts the existence of two stable equilibriums, while the pair-based approximation a single one.
-Specifically, in the pair-based approximation, the steady-state equilibrium corresponds to a disease-free state for $(\lambda, \lambda_\Delta) = (0.3,3.5)$ and to an endemic state for $(\lambda, \lambda_\Delta) = (0.95,3)$.
+Specifically, in the pair-based model, the steady-state equilibria correspond to a disease-free state for $(\lambda, \lambda_\Delta) = (0.3,3.5)$ and to an endemic state for $(\lambda, \lambda_\Delta) = (0.95,3)$, respectively.
 As shown in Fig.~\ref{fig:fig3}(b)-(c), the time evolution of $\rho(t)$ calculated from the stochastic simulations converges to a single equilibrium point, independently from the system initial conditions, as correctly predicted by the pair-based approximation.
-The model is also able to reproduce the average behavior of the temporal evolution of the epidemic process.